NickP005/WOTS-Go/README.md

 # WOTS-Go

-A Go implementation of the Winternitz One-Time Signature (WOTS) scheme.
+A Go wrapper of the Winternitz One-Time Signature (WOTS) scheme of the Mochimo cryptocurrency.

 ## Installation